AmairaniR/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 Some limitations for this dataset is that there is no information for the total duration of the campaign.
-It would also be more informative if there was a timeline for when exactly the goal was met for successful campaigns.
+It would also be more informative if there was a timeline for when exactly the goal was met for successful campaigns in order to see how long it takes to meet the goal and how much extra money can be raised between the time the goal is met until the deadline.

 - What are some other possible tables and/or graphs that we could create?